We believe true ecotourism should be based on the use of the best available technologies to have the lowest impact on the environment.

-That is what is guiding us in the day to day running of the lodge and of the Maasai Wilderness Conservation Trust.
+That is what is guiding us in the day-to-day running of the Maasai Wilderness Conservation Trust.

-The camp has been built not by using outside contractors, but by employing local Maasai people, teaching them how to build.
-We used only local materials, and not a single tree has been cut.
+We built everything by employing local Maasai women and men, and teaching them how to build.
+We used only local materials, and not a single tree was cut for landscaping.

-State of the art technology was applied for the use of renewable resources.
+State-of-the-art technology is applied for the use of renewable resources.

-At Campi ya Kanzi photovoltaic panels transform sun light in electricity.
-This is stored in a bank of batteries.
-Three interfaced inverters transform the continuous current in alternate current, at 220V and 415V.
-From the inverters, electricity runs through the entire camp, running all our appliances, from lamps to fridges.
-Nice to know that every electric need we have is generated by the sun, with absolutely no impact on the environment!
-Carbon footprint: zero!
+Both at Campi ya Kanzi and at Chyulu Club, we use photovoltaic panels to transform sunlight into electricity.
+Both lodges are 100% photovoltaic, meaning the entire electricity demand is cover by solar production.
+Electricity is stored in a bank of batteries.
+Interfaced inverters transform the continuous current into alternate current, at 220V and 415V.
+From the inverters, electricity runs through the lodges, running all our electrical needs: induction kitchens, electric cars, fridges, etc. Nice to know that every electric need we have is generated by the sun, with absolutely no impact on the environment!
+Zero emissions!

-We recycle both gray waters and black waters, with special filters imported from Europe.
+In both lodges, we recycle gray water and black water, with special filters imported from Europe.
 An anaerobic reaction assures the purity of water at the exit of the system.
-Final stage filtration is assured by a reed bed.
-Water is then used in ponds for the wildlife.
+Final stage filtration is assured by a percolator and reed bed.
+Water is then used in ponds for wildlife.

-The use of specially imported ecological soaps assures perfect chemical purity of the water.
+The use of specially imported ecological soaps assures the perfect chemical purity of the water.

-We utilize special low energy dish washers and washing machines, to save on water consumption.
+We utilized special low-energy dishwashers and washing machines, to save on water consumption.

-Hot water is heated by a central solar system.
-Carbon footprint: zero
+Hot water is heated by central solar thermal systems.
+Zero emissions!

-A water meter monitors consume of each unit.
+A water meter monitors the consumption of each unit.

-Staff are trained to assure minimization of garbage production.
-All organic wastes are transformed in compost.
+Our staff is trained to assure the minimization of garbage production.
+All organic wastes are transformed into compost.
 The rest of the wastes are selected for recycling when viable, the remaining get incinerated in a special incinerator built on a UN recommendation.